ajakaja/ajakaja.github.io/_notes/xml.md

 ```
 (div
 	(script
-		"console.log(5) //javascript code"
+		"console.log(5); //javascript code"
 	)
 )
 ```

 This is, essentially, what's already being done in HTML, albeit in a less user-friendly and self-aware way.
+Is this what HTML should look like?
+I'm not sure.

 I wonder if this is _good_?